longlines-novel/longlines-novel.github.io/_tabs/reviews.md

 The author’s conclusion is a sound and solid mythological theme really well interpreted in his rendition.
 Bravo!

-Tony Hegarty is a writer, poet and ecopsychologist.
-His father and maternal grandparents hailed from County Derry.
-More:  <https://www.hugofgaia.com>
+**Tony Hegarty** is a writer, poet and ecopsychologist.
+His father and maternal grandparents hailed from County Derry. _More_:  <https://www.hugofgaia.com>
-###